 Preventing the Rash

 If you think you have been exposed, you have a short window of opportunity to prevent a rash from breaking out.
 It takes about 10 minutes for urushiol to seep into the skin.
-As soon as you realize that you may have come in contact with one of these plants, thoroughly wash the area with soap and water.
+As soon as you think that you may have come in contact with 1 of these plants, wash the area well with soap and water.

 If you have a pet that came in contact with the plants, get them into a bath or shower and scrub with pet soap.
 If you can, make sure you wear disposable gloves so you do not get exposed to the urushiol.
 It is not likely your pet will be affected, but you can develop a rash if you touch your pet's fur.

 You may want to remove the plants that exist near your home.
 Make sure to wear gloves while doing gardening work.
 Wash or dispose the gloves when you're done.
 Do not burn the plants.
 Smoke from the plants can be inhaled and cause shortness of breath and itchy, watery eyes.